-Ms. Bremer clerked for Hon.
+A graduate of New York University School of Law, Professor Bremer previously served as the Research Chief of ACUS (after first joining the agency as an Attorney Advisor) and as an associate in the telecommunications and appellate litigation group of Wiley Rein LLP in Washington, DC.
+She clerked for Hon.
 Andrew J. Kleinfeld on the U.S. Court of Appeals for the Ninth Circuit.
-She was the Executive Notes Editor for the NYU Journal of Law & Liberty and a student editor for the International Journal of Constitutional Law.
-She received her undergraduate degree in Politics with honors from New York University.
+During law school, Professor Bremer was the Executive Notes Editor for the NYU Journal of Law & Liberty and a student editor for the International Journal of Constitutional Law.
+She earned a B.A. in Politics, magna cum laude, from New York University.